Medications and Drugs

 What is the most important information I should know about mupirocin nasal (Bactroban)?

-Stop using mupirocin nasal and call your doctor at once if you have severe burning or stinging of your nose or eyes.
+Stop using mupirocin nasal and call your doctor at once if you have severe burning or stinging of your nose.

 Report Problems to the Food and Drug Administration